AvalZ/WAF-A-MoLE/README.md

 **BEFORE LAUNCHING EVALUATION ON SQLiGoT**

-These classifiers are more robust with respect to the others, as the feature extraction phase produce vectors with more complex structure, and all the pre-trained classifiers have been strongly regularized.
+These classifiers are more robust than the others, as the feature extraction phase produces vectors with a more complex structure, and all pre-trained classifiers have been strongly regularized.
 It may take hours for some variants to produce a payload that achieves evasion (see Benchmark section).

 # Benchmark